The Black-Scholes Equation in Presence of Arbitrage: Conclusions

 We apply Geometric Arbitrage Theory to obtain results in Mathematical Finance, which do not need stochastic differential geometry in their formulation.
-First, we utilize the equivalence between the no-unbounded-profit-with-bounded-risk condition and the expected utility maximization to prove the equivalence between the (NUPBR) condition with the (ZC) condition.
-Then, we generalize the Black-Scholes PDE to markets allowing arbitrage, proving the extension of the put call parity to this context and computing an approximated solution for the non linear PDE for a call option with arbitrage.
+First, we utilize the equivalence for a certain subclass of It\^{o} processes between the no-unbounded-profit-with-bounded-risk condition and the expected utility maximization to prove the equivalence between the (NUPBR) condition with the (ZC) condition.
+Then, we generalize the Black-Scholes PDE to markets allowing arbitrage, computing an approximated solution for the non linear PDE for a call option with arbitrage.